Arthur Arling

 Arthur E. Arling, A.S.C.
 (September 19, 1906 – October 16, 1991) was a Hollywood cinematographer and cameraman.
-His early work included 1939's Gone with the Wind and 1946's The Yearling, for which he won a joint Oscar which he shared with Charles Rosher and Leonard Smith.
-He was nominated for an Oscar for the 1955 Lillian Roth biopic I'll Cry Tomorrow.
-Arling, a Lieutenant Commander in the U.S. Navy during World War II, is buried at Riverside National Cemetery in Riverside, California.
+His early work included Gone with the Wind (1939) and The Yearling (1946), for which he won a joint Oscar shared with Charles Rosher and Leonard Smith.
+He was nominated for an Oscar for the Lillian Roth biopic I'll Cry Tomorrow (1955).
+Arling, who served as a Lieutenant Commander in the U.S. Navy during World War II, is buried at Riverside National Cemetery in Riverside, California.